 There are many complexes in San Diego that go through litigation at one point or another, so buyers should know how it affects them.
 Cash buyers... do whatever you want.
 You don't have a lender to worry about.
 Just make sure you know what you're getting yourself into (how the litigation might affect you financially down the road) before you complete the transaction.

-If you are a potential San Diego condo buyer, buying between $500,000 and $2,000,000, with excellent credit, and want a professional buyer's agent who understands the complex issues facing buyers in today's market (and who is looking out for your interests at all times), consider hiring yourself an exclusive buyer agent!
-Give us a call today at 858-437-2662.
+If you are a potential San Diego condo buyer, buying between $500,000 and $5,000,000, with excellent credit, and want an experienced buyer's agent who understands the complex issues facing buyers in today's market (and who is looking out for your interests at all times), consider hiring yourself an Exclusive Buyer Agent!
+Give me a call today at 858-437-2662.